Herc (The Wire): Season 2

 When the detail is disbanded, Herc moves back to Narcotics, investigating white East Baltimore dealers.
 Daniels brings Herc into Stan Valchek's detail investigating stevedore union boss Frank Sobotka, recognizing Herc's stomach for the tedium of surveillance work.
-At Herc's request, Daniels also brings Carver back but refuses to recognize his promotion; Kima remains lead detective for the detail.
+As suggested by Herc, Daniels also brings Carver back but refuses to recognize his promotion; Kima remains the lead detective for the details.
 As Herc and Carver begin investigating the drug dealing around the docks area, Herc plays the key undercover role and deals with the mostly white dealers in the Polish neighborhoods of Baltimore.

 Herc and Carver conceal a high-priced listening device within a tennis ball to gain information.
 When the device is damaged, they fabricate a confidential informant named "Fuzzy Dunlop" (an inside joke between them referencing the tennis ball's texture and manufacturer) and take payments meant for the informant to cover its cost.
 Through their surveillance, they are able to establish a link between Frank's nephew Nick and the drug trade.
 Herc feels unappreciated, as he and Carver are constantly relied upon to do tedious leg work for the detail.
-After being left out in the rain waiting for Nick after he had already turned himself in, Herc convinces Carver they will never be respected in Daniels' unit.
+After being left out in the rain waiting for Nick after he had already turned himself in, Herc convinces Carver they will never be respected in Daniels's unit.
 They put in for a transfer.

 Season 3

 Herc and Carver work in the Western District under Major Howard "Bunny" Colvin.
-With Carver in charge, they are responsible for running the district's Drug Enforcement Unit and command a squad of dedicated plainclothes narcotics cops, including Kenneth Dozerman, Lloyd "Truck" Garrick, Lambert and Anthony Colicchio.
+With Carver in charge, they are responsible for running the district's Drug Enforcement Unit and commanding a squad of dedicated plainclothes narcotics cops, including Kenneth Dozerman, Lloyd "Truck" Garrick, Lambert and Anthony Colicchio.
 The DEU is put in charge of policing Colvin's unsanctioned free drug trade zones, nicknamed "Hamsterdam".
 Herc is critical of Colvin's project, especially after rejecting Carver's request to help him move a homicide victim off the free zone premises, and eventually leaks details on Hamsterdam to The Baltimore Sun.
 When the national media begins covering the story, Hamsterdam is shut down and Colvin is forced to retire.